 4. Clean the Pacifier

 Ensure that the pacifier is washed and cleaned, ready for your kitten to suckle.
-It will have got dirty while you were handling it and working on it.
+It will have gotten dirty while you were handling it and working on it.

 You should also ensure that other animals do not suckle on the pacifier, or the smell could put your kitten off.

-You might also be interested in: 7 Best Electronic Cat Toys for Playtime in 2021 – Reviews & Top Picks
+You might also be interested in: 7 Best Electronic Cat Toys for Playtime – Reviews & Top Picks

 A Pillow with Teats

 Alternatively, you can use a favorite pillow or cushion and attach several pacifiers.
 This closely mimics the look and feel of the mother cat, so it could prove the more appealing option of the two for your kitten.

 Again, if you can choose a pillow that your cat loves, it will increase the likelihood that he will accept the pillow.
 At least try and ensure that the pillow smells of the kitten or its mom.
 It should not be too large of a pillow.

 Although it shouldn’t be too solid or hard, the pillow will need to be well stuffed because this will prevent the pacifiers from falling inside the pillow and becoming irretrievable.
 You can’t glue anything, because the adhesive could be highly toxic to your cat, so you will have to tie the pacifiers to the pillowcase and use the pressure of the pillow itself to give the right shape that will attract your kitten to suckle.
 Add more stuffing to the pillow, if necessary.
 You can always use old jumpers and other clothing if you don’t have any pillow stuffing laying around the house.